1. Keep communications open.

 5. Be available / accessible.

-Be available to talk with the mentee, answer questions, and provide advice.
+Be available to talk with your mentee, answer questions, and provide advice.
 Look ahead and let your mentee know if you will be unavailable for extended periods of time.
-Whenever possible, plan on meeting face to face at conferences or other professional venues.

 6. Be reliable and consistent.